Skip to Content

 Jurisdiction Status Notable Detail

-United States Legal, widely used Common in both Thoroughbred and Standardbred racing; often used preventively without confirmed diagnosis
+United StatesLegal, widely usedCommon in both Thoroughbred and Standardbred racing; often used preventively without confirmed diagnosis

-United Kingdom Legal, increasing debate Common in flat racing; welfare organizations pushing for tighter regulation
+United KingdomLegal, increasing debateCommon in flat racing; welfare organizations pushing for tighter regulation

-France / Ireland Legal No outright ban; use is declared as equipment change on official program
+France / IrelandLegalNo outright ban; use is declared as equipment change on official program

 How Trainers Decide Whether to Use a Tongue Tie

-• Identify the specific problem first — Is the horse getting its tongue over the bit?
-Making a breathing noise mid-race?
-Excessively chewing the bit?
+A thoughtful trainer’s decision process for tongue ties is more rigorous than simply reaching for one because other horses in the barn wear them.
+The evaluation should identify the specific problem first — is the horse getting its tongue over the bit, making a breathing noise mid-race, or excessively chewing the bit?
 The answer determines whether a tongue tie is the right tool at all.

-• Monitor and reassess — If a horse has been wearing a tongue tie for several seasons, periodically evaluate whether it’s still necessary.
+• Monitor and reassess — if a horse has been wearing a tongue tie for several seasons, periodically evaluate whether it’s still necessary.
 Some horses outgrow the problem that originally required it.

-Alternatives to Tongue Ties
+Alternatives to Tongue Ties in Horse Racing

 For each of the three problems tongue ties address, there are alternative approaches that avoid the welfare concerns — and sometimes produce better results.
+The right alternative depends on which problem you’re actually trying to solve.

 Horse wearing a figure eight noseband — a common alternative to tongue ties that prevents mouth opening without restricting the tongue